Ronak0020/discord-utility/README.md

 ```

 ## Support

 #### If you are facing any issues or if you have found a bug in this package, feel free to open an issue in the github repository.
 [Click Here](https://github.com/Ronak0020/discord-utility/issues)

 #### You can also contribute to this package.
-Feel free to create a pull request!
+Feel free to create a pull request

 #### You can also reach out to me through discord.
 My user tag is -> **♡ Rem ♡#2135**